 - Prices ending in .99: Regular everyday pricing

-- Prices ending in .00 or .88: Manufacturer-sponsored deal
+- Prices ending in .00 or .88: Manager markdown or manufacturer-sponsored deal

 - Asterisk (*) on the price tag: Item will not be reordered after current stock sells